gaborvecsei/gaborvecsei.github.io/_posts/2021-06-14-Mad-Money-Backtesting.md

 When it comes to trading, investors are listening a lot on other people opinions without looking into the data and the background of the company.
 And the more credible (at least in theory) the source is, the more people pay attention without any second thought.
 This is the case with the show *Mad Money* on CNBC *[1]* with the host *Jim Cramer*.
-In this post I will show you how the "Mad Money" portfolio could have performed and what the Cramer effect looks like (if there is such a thing).
+In this post I will show you how the "Mad Money" portfolio could have performed and what the Cramer-effect *[4]* looks like (if there is such a thing).

 To achieve this, I scraped the historical buy recommendations from the show, then backtested every company which was